Marketing Lessons from Steve Jobs

 3. Upon coming back to Apple, I realized we had a zillion and one products.
 After a few weeks, I couldn’t even figure out why our customers should use one product over another.
 If I couldn’t figure it out, how could the customer?

-Consider the adtech classic “Beeswax is for control freaks.”
-A highly customizable DSP for the control-freak advertisers who wanted it.
 If you don’t have clarity on what’s different about your product and who it is for, you can’t build a powerful, differentiated brand.

 5. My dream is that every person in the world will have an Apple computer.
 To do that, we’ve got to be a great marketing company.